anvie/blueprints-scala/README.md

 	"com.ansvia.graph" %% "blueprints-scala" % "0.1.17"

-If you get an error when you compile, similar to `sbt.ResolveException: unresolved dependency: com.ansvia.graph#blueprints-scala_2.11;0.1.6: not found` then your Scala version differs from that of the latest version.
+If you get an error when you compile, similar to `sbt.ResolveException: unresolved dependency: com.ansvia.graph#blueprints-scala_2.11;0.1.6: not found` then your Scala version differs from that of the latest version, this will fix the issue:
-If you are using Scala 2.10, 2.11, 2.12 add the following dependency instead. :

 	"com.ansvia.graph" % "blueprints-scala_2.10" % "0.1.17"